Hariclea Darclée

 Hariclea Darclée (née Haricli; later Hartulari; 10 June 1860 – 12 January 1939) was a celebrated Romanian operatic spinto soprano of Greek descent who had a three-decade-long career.

 Darclée's repertoire ranged from coloratura soprano roles to heavier Verdi roles, including many in the Franco-Italian lyric repertory.
 Throughout her career she participated in several world premieres, creating the title roles in Giacomo Puccini's Tosca, Pietro Mascagni's Iris, and Alfredo Catalani's La Wally.

 Puccini reportedly considered her to have been "the most beautiful and exquisite Manon".
 Enciclopedia dello Spettacolo, regarded as the most comprehensive international performing arts encyclopedia, named Darclée "world's greatest singer for 25 years".
-Darclée was considered the equivalent, in the opera world, of Sarah Bernhardt.
+Darclée was considered the operatic equivalent of Sarah Bernhardt.

 Early years

 Darclée was born Hariclea Haricli in Brăila to a family with Greek roots.
 Her father, Ion Haricli, was a landlord in Teleorman County.
 Her mother, Maria Aslan, was a relative of the noble Mavrocordatos family.
 The family lived for a while in the town of Turnu Măgurele in southern Romania.
 She began her studies at Conservatoire of music in Iași, making her professional appearances as a concert performer in 1884.